puzzlepaint/cide/Readme.md

 ### Tips and tricks ###

+* The program can be configured in the program settings, however, do not forget to also check the project settings for additional per-project options.
 * To rename a variable/function/etc., either right-click its name and choose the corresponding menu option, or set the cursor to its name and press F2.
 * Hovering something in the code highlights all of its occurrences in the